IMF's Lagarde says Greece must do more on tax evasion, reform

 "There has been significant improvement with a programme that is now pretty much on track.
 The programme has seen massive, unprecedented consolidation, which is hard."

 Lagarde said Athens must improve tax revenue collection and liberalise entry into some professions to push the economy towards growth.
-Last week the IMF cleared the path to disburse a $2.26 billion loan tranche to Athens after its latest review.
+Last week the IMF cleared the path to disburse a $2.26 billion (1.4 billion pounds) loan tranche to Athens after its latest review.

 During the inspection that starts this week, Athens is expected to press for lowering the 23 percent value-added tax on restaurants to boost consumption and tax revenue.